Rajgarh State: History

 Udaji's successor, Chhatar Singh, died in battle in 1638 and was succeeded by his son Mohan Singh.
 As Mohan Singh was still a minor at the time, the diwan Ajab Singh, a descendant of Dudaji who had served as a minister of Chhatar Singh, was made regent of the Umatwara estate.
 The capital was moved back to Dungarpur for the duration of Ajab Singh's regency, and the town of Rajgarh was founded in 1640.
 After Ajab Singh died in battle at Nalkhera in 1668, his son Paras Ram succeeded as manager of the estate.
 At this point, Mohan Singh moved his capital to Rajgarh, while Paras Ram moved his capital to Patan, just south of Rajgarh, where he built a fort.

 The division of Umatwara into Rajgarh and Narsinghgarh States took place in 1681.
 An initial division of villages had been made in 1675, leading to a sort of dual jurisdiction between Mohan Singh and Paras Ram that proved to be unmanageable.
 Thus, a formal division of the Umatwara territory into two states was made in 1681, with the ruler of Rajgarh (Mohan Singh) receiving five extra villages in recognition of his seniority.
 The daughter Mrinalini fled to the Himalayas and named her new seat (in present Himachal Pradesh) Rajgarh as well.

+In 1800, Jujhar Singh signed a subsidiary treaty of alliance with the East India Company, after Sambalpur, to which Rajgarh was a feudatory state, was annexed by the Marathas.

 In 1855, Rajgarh State contributed Rs.
 25,000 towards the construction of the parts of the Agra-Bombay road that were within its borders.